 In the pseudo code in this section, all memory accesses are atomic, including those to bit-fields within the event word.
 All memory accesses are considered to be strongly ordered.
 The required memory barriers for real processors will be considered in a future draft.

-The following variables are used for parts of the shared data structures.
+The following variables are used for the shared and selected local data structures.
 Lowercase variables are local.